ImperialCollegeLondon/RCDS-comm-line/README.md

 ## Setup

 1. This class uses Jupyter Notebooks, decide if you want to use Google Colab or Anaconda on your own computer.
+Make sure that you **test your setup before the class so you can follow from the start**.

     - **Google Colab**:
         - Log into your Google account